leesei/node-scrapebp/README.md

 ```

 This module can be forked or depended upon for future scraping projects.
-Caller only need to specify `opts` and implement the custom scraper.
+Caller only need to specify `opts` and implement the custom scraper and scrape callback function.

 ## Usage